mike-moores/tdd-bowling-kata/README.md

 ## Setup

-Clone down the repository and run `yarn` to install dependencies.
+Clone down the repository and run `npm i` to install dependencies.

 ## Test 1: Test setup